zeantsoi/RYG/README.md

 Notes:

-* This code is rudimentary and could use a lot of refactoring, cleanup, and abstraction.
+* This code is rudimentary and could use some refactoring, cleanup, and abstraction.
 * The blur popover effect can be achieved in earlier versions of iOS, but for the purposes of this exercise, this app targets iOS 8+.
 * All UI elements are added and manipulated programmatically; IB elements had issues with initialization from within the app delegate.
 * Most of the frame drawing is intended to account for differing screen sizes.
 View elements are clipped to all four bounds, rather than offset from the top-left.